tangentlabs/django-oscar-approval/README.rst

     ./manage.py syncdb

+to create the new database tables.

 Oscar approval requires Oscar 0.6.
 For older Oscar 0.5 and 0.6, use release 0.1

 Configuration
 --------------